oneapi-src/level-zero-spec/scripts/core/PROG.md

     ...
 ```

-${"##"} Memory and Resource Management
+${"##"} Memory and Image Management
+There are two types of allocations:
+1. Memory - linear, unformatted allocations for direct access from both the host and device.
+2. Images - non-linear, formatted allocations for direct access from the device.

+${"###"} Memory
+@todo standard, managed, and shared

-${"###"} Device Cache Settings
+${"###"} Images
-todo: global vs allocation vs command queue

-${"###"} Host and Device Content Access
+An image is used to store multi-dimensional and format-defined memory for optimal device access.
-A resource's contents can be copied to and from other resources, as well as host-accessable memory allocations.
+An image's contents can be copied to and from other images, as well as host-accessable memory allocations.
-This is the only method for host access to the contents of a resource.
+This is the only method for host access to the contents of an image.
-This methodology allows for device-specific encoding of resource contents (e.g., tile swizzle patterns, loseless compression, etc.)
+This methodology allows for device-specific encoding of image contents (e.g., tile swizzle patterns, loseless compression, etc.)
 and avoids exposing these details in the API in a backwards compatible fashion.

 ```c
     ...
 ```

+${"###"} Device Cache Settings
+@todo global vs allocation vs command queue

 ${"###"} Device Residency
 In most cases, the driver implicitly handles residency of allocations for device access.